-In pollution fight, China highlights Shandong province's deception
+China blasts 2 provinces for deception in environment fight

 Apart from shuttering polluting factories, China also plans to roll out nationwide by 2020 a system that forces polluters to repair damage to the environment or pay compensation.

-Reporting by Meng Meng, Muyu Xu and Ryan Woo in Beijing and Ruby Lian in Shanghai; Editing by Peter Graff and Richard Pullin
+Reporting by Meng Meng, Muyu Xu, Ben Blanchard and Ryan Woo in BEIJING; Additional reporting by Ruby Lian in SHANGHAI; Editing by Peter Graff and Richard Pullin